 The recent completion of a new Campus Master Plan dovetailed nicely with our IMPACT 2025 planning process.
 We are fortunate to be in a position to incorporate many key considerations and recommendations emanating from the strategic planning process into the conceptual design of the Campus Master Plan.
 There are clear synergies and alignment between our strategic and master plans.
-Both blueprints for our future consider potential enrollment growth and a move toward tailored, self-directed and technologyenabled pathways of study, as well as interprofessional, team-based and small-group learning.
+Both blueprints for our future consider the potential expansion of our MD degree program and a move toward tailored, self-directed and technology-enabled pathways of study, as well as interprofessional, teambased and small-group learning.
 Moreover, both plans reflect critical institutional priorities, particularly in the areas of basic and translational science and health and wellness.

-We want our physical plant and associated facilities to reinforce the dynamism and prestige of our academic and research programs; enable and empower the continued growth and accomplishment of our institution; and, most importantly, respond to the evolving needs of our faculty, staff and learners.
+We want our physical plant and associated facilities to reinforce the dynamism and prestige of our academic and research programs; enable and empower the continued growth and accomplishment of our medical school; and, most importantly, respond to the evolving needs of our faculty, staff and learners.

-To this end, we will prioritize the continued growth of our physical plant, highlighted by the successful construction of two high profile buildings on campus.
-The first will be the VA of Central and Western Massachusetts community-based outpatient clinic in Worcester.
-The second will be a state-of-the art new education and research facility that will house our new Program in Human
+To this end, we will prioritize the continued growth of our physical plant, highlighted by the successful construction of two high profile, campus-based structures.
+The first will be the VA of Central and Western Massachusetts' Community-based Outpatient Clinic in Worcester.
+The second will be a state-of-the art research facility that will house our new Program in Human Genetics and Evolutionary Biology, as well as existing research programs of international acclaim such as the Horae Gene Therapy Center, the Program in Molecular Medicine, the Department of Neurobiology and the Program in Neurotherapeutics.